chemlord/reactionrepo/content/docs/oxidation-reactions/pinnick-oxidation/pinnick-oxidation-tutorial/_index.md

 </div>

 {{<figure-dynamic-toggle
-    dark-src="JonesOverview2Dark.png"
-    light-src="JonesOverview2Light.png"
+    dark-src="overviewpindark.png"
+    light-src="overviewpinlight.png"
-    title="General Scheme of Jones Oxidation"
+    title="General Scheme of the Pinnick Oxidation"
     link="#">}}

-<p>The Jones Oxidation is a harsh oxidation method used to oxidize primary alcohols and aldehydes to carboxylic acids.
-Additionally, this method can be used to oxidize secondary alcohols to ketones.<a href="#fn1" id="ref1-anchor" class="superscript">1</a></p>
+<p>The Pinnick Oxidation is an economical and gentle method to oxidize aldehydes to carboxylic
+acids.<a href="#fn1" id="ref1-anchor" class="superscript">1</a></p>

 ## Summary
 {{< hextra/hero-subtitle >}}